Bayeux Tapestry to leave France for first time in 950 years

 French President Emmanuel Macron is expected to announce the historic loan at a meeting with UK Prime Minister Theresa May on Thursday.

+"I think it is very significant that the Bayeux Tapestry is going to be coming to the United Kingdom and people are going to be able to see this," British Prime Minister Theresa May said Wednesday when asked about the loan during today's Prime Minister's Questions.

+However, during a press conference, Antoine Verney, director of the Bayeux Museum, insisted "nothing is set in stone," and that the feasibility of the loan would be explored in the coming years.

-The huge tapestry, which measures approximately 225 feet (69 meters) long, will not be moved until 2020 as it must first undergo a series of tests, Bayeux Museum
+Bayeux mayor Patrick Gomont said that the huge tapestry, which measures approximately 225 feet (69 meters) long, would most likely be loaned in 2023, a year before the reopening of the Bayeux Museum.

+Before then, the tapestry will undergo a series of tests, Bayeux Museum

 spokeswoman Fanny Garbe told CNN.

-Note: This story has been updated to reflect the latest comments from the Bayeux Museum.